Mobile Marketing in Nigeria: The New Marketing StrategiesAbbakin

-Mobile marketing in Nigeria is a key part of every business’s marketing strategy in today’s economy.
+Mobile marketing in Nigeria is becoming a key part of every business’s marketing strategy.

-The number of mobile phone users in Nigeria is continuously increasing, and so a business needs to device new ways of reaching its audience through this direct channel of communication.
+The number of mobile phone users in Nigeria is continuously increasing, and so a business needs to device new ways of reaching its audience through this direct communication channel.

 The Nigerian telecommunication industry is the biggest mobile market in Africa.

 In a report according to African mobile marketing company, Twinpine; it describes Nigeria officially the most “mobilized” country in the world – with 76% of all internet traffic in Nigeria coming through mobile devices as can be seen here on the trend report.

 With about 75 million mobile subscribers in Nigeria out of a population of 185M, the mobile penetration rate is estimated at 61.53%.

 However, this rapid growth in the number of subscribers led to problems with network congestion and quality of service (QoS).